EMC Corp. unveiled new packages of its products today that it claims will better fit the requirements of smaller companies.

 Small and mid-sized businesses (SMB) are facing the same growth of data and management pressures as enterprise organizations, but without the luxury of large IT staffs and budgets, and without much support from EMC, until more recently.

-"Deployments have been over-procured -- they've been bigger than they need to be … We are rightsizing them to avoid
+"Deployments have been over-procured -- they've been bigger than they need to be … We are rightsizing them to avoid over-provisioning," said Mike Wytenus, senior director of midsized enterprise marketing at EMC.

 This means pulling together products that make sense for different user requirements.
 EMC said it has applied configuration logic and wizards to its products to make them easier to use and to "properly size the right configuration for the customer," according to Wytenus.